 - $address is replaced by the best-estimated address it was possible to find.

 - $altitude is replaced by the estimated altitude (in meters).

 - $coordinates is replaced by the estimated GPS location, if available.

 - $coordinates_link is replaced by the estimated GPS location along with a link to display your location on Google map.
 Obviously, if location acquisition was possible.

-Some tutorials are available on our Youtube channel.
+Some videos to help you with usage and configuration are available on our Youtube channel.

 Can't you find your question?
-Drop us an email and we'd gladly help you further.
+Send me an email and I'll gladly help you further.